mradovic23/ML-SPD/README.md

 - Additional:
   - Corpuses are cleaned from punctuation and stopwords
   - Words are reduced to their root form (stemming)
+  - For ngram models only punctuation cleaning is performed

 ### Machine learning techniques
 - All models are trained and tested using two algorithms: